 Elder abuse takes many forms.
-It can be physical, financial, psychological, or a combination of these.
-It can take place at home or in an institutional setting.
+It can be financial, physical, psychological, or a combination of these.
+It can occur regardless of whether someone lives at home in the community or in an institutional setting.

 The use of multidisciplinary teams of professionals can help address elder abuse issues.
-For example, teams of accountants, banking professionals, and attorneys can help prevent or detect financial abuse.
-In a similar vein, teams that include law enforcement, medical examiners, attorneys, and others can conduct retrospective reviews of deaths resulting from elder abuse.
+For example, accountants, banking professionals, and attorneys can work together to help prevent or detect financial exploitation.
+In a similar vein, law enforcement, prosecutors, medical examiners, Adult Protective Services staff, and others can jointly conduct retrospective reviews of deaths resulting from various forms of elder abuse.

 ELDER ABUSE: Policy